-As indicated in the previous sections, the MFD (of which the TOE is a part) supports remote end-users and Operators.
+As indicated in the previous sections, the MFD (of which the TOE is a part) supports remote endusers and Operators.
 The MFD also supports various administrators, which are described briefly here:

 Remote Key Operator: These are typically administrators or secretaries from the organization owning/renting the TOE.
-They can interact with the Smart Imager through a Web interface that communicates with the TOE via the LAN.
+They can interact with the Océ PRISMAsync through a Web interface that communicates with the TOE via the LAN.
 Through this interaction they have access to a limited amount of non-security related settings of the TOE.

 Remote System administrator (HTTPS): These are remote administrators, typically a network administrator from the organization owning/renting the TOE.
 They can read and write a limited set of settings of the TOE through an SSL over HTTP connection (HTTPS).
 The remote administrator can identify the TOE via a certificate.
-Help files for the administrator are also delivered via the HTTPS connection.
 Web pages that are delivered via the HTTPS connection are 'non-cacheable'.